-Does your package include a Federal Direct Stafford Loan?
-If you have never had a Federal Stafford Loan before, you can complete the required Entrance Counseling and master promissory note online.
-Please note that your loan can not be processed until you have completed both the Entrance Counseling and Master Promissory Note.
-If you have previously borrowed a Federal Stafford Loan you will need to complete a new Master Promissory Note for the Federal Direct Loan program.
+Does your package include a Direct Federal Stafford Loan?
+If you have never had a Federal Stafford Loan, you can complete the required Entrance Counseling and Master Promissory Note online.
+Please note that your loan cannot be processed until you have completed both the Entrance Counseling and Master Promissory Note.
+You will need your FAFSA PIN number to complete the Federal Direct Stafford Loan.

-First-time Federal Perkins and Nursing Loan borrowers need a valid FAFSA PIN to complete the application process.
-You may request a FAFSA PIN from the Department of Education.
-You will need to complete entrance counseling and a master promissory note:
+First-time Federal Perkins and Nursing Loan borrowers need to complete entrance counseling and a master promissory note:

 - Log on to ECSI's Web site at www.ecsi.net/prom30.

 - Provide your Social Security Number, last name, and date of birth.

 - Provide your PIN when requested on the Student Authentication Network page.